China court clears convicted killer 21 years after his execution

 For years, it seemed no one would listen, but Zhang later found an unlikely ally in the People's Daily -- the official newspaper of the ruling Communist Party.
 It ran a scathing commentary in September 2011 that asked: "In a case where someone was clearly wronged, why has it been so difficult to make it right?"

-"Rehabilitation means little to the dead, but it means a lot to his surviving family and all other citizens," it said.
+"Rehabilitation means little to the dead, but it means a lot to his surviving family and all other citizens," the paper said.
 "We can no longer afford to let Nie's case drag on."

 Many have viewed Zhang's plight -- and the case involving her only son -- as an egregious example of widespread police torture, deficient due process and lax review of death sentences.